50 more civilians rescued from besieged Mariupol steel plant

 ZAPORIZHZHIA, Ukraine (AP) — Fifty more civilians, including 11 children, were rescued Friday from the tunnels under a besieged steel plant in Mariupol where Ukrainian fighters have been making their last stand to prevent Moscow's complete takeover of the strategically important port city.

-The Russian Interdepartmental Humanitarian Response Center, a Russian government agency, issued a statement saying 11 children were among the 50 people rescued from the Azovstal steel plant and handed over to representatives of the United Nations and the International Committee of the Red Cross.
+The Russian military said Friday that 11 children were among the 50 civilians who were evacuated from the Azovstal steel plant and handed over to representatives of the United Nations and the International Committee of the Red Cross.

-Ukraine's deputy prime minister, Iryna Vereshchuk, confirmed that 50 “women, children and elderly people” managed to leave the sprawling complex, and she and the Russian agency said rescue efforts would continue on Saturday.
+Ukraine's deputy prime minister, Iryna Vereshchuk, confirmed that 50 “women, children and elderly people” managed to leave the sprawling complex, and she and Russia said evacuation efforts would continue Saturday.
+The new evacuees were in addition to roughly 500 civilians who the U.N. said were evacuated from the plant and city in recent days.

 The fight for the last Ukrainian stronghold in a city reduced to ruins by the Russian onslaught appeared increasingly desperate amid growing speculation that President Vladimir Putin wants to finish the battle for Mariupol so he can present a triumph to the Russian people in time for Monday's Victory Day, the biggest patriotic holiday on the Russian calendar.

-Some 2,000 Ukrainian fighters, by Russia's most recent estimate, are holed up in the vast maze of tunnels and bunkers beneath the Azovstal steelworks, and they have repeatedly refused to surrender.
-Ukraine has said a few hundred civilians were also trapped there, and fears for their safety have increased as the battle has grown fiercer in recent days.
+As the holiday commemorating the Soviet Union's World War II victory over Nazi Germany approached, cities across Ukraine prepared for an expected increase in Russian attacks and officials urged residents to heed air raid warnings.

-“Our colleagues are currently on the ground," U.N. spokesman Stephane Dujarric said of the latest evacuation effort.
-“We are in an extremely delicate phase of this operation, working in close coordination with both the Ukrainian authorities and the Russian authorities."
+“These symbolic dates are to the Russian aggressor like red to a bull,” said Ukraine's first deputy interior minister, Yevhen Yenin.
+“While the entire civilized world remembers the victims of terrible wars on these days, the Russian Federation wants parades and is preparing to dance over bones in Mariupol.”

-He declined to share details "for the sake of the safety of those we’re trying to get out, and, of course, for our own staff, which are there.”
+Roughly 2,000 Ukrainian fighters, by Russia's most recent estimate, are holed up in the vast maze of tunnels and bunkers beneath the Azovstal steelworks, and they have repeatedly refused to surrender.
+Ukrainian officials said before Friday's evacuations that a few hundred civilians were also trapped there, and fears for their safety have increased as the battle has grown fiercer in recent days.

 Kateryna Prokopenko, whose husband, Denys Prokopenko, commands the Azov Regiment troops inside the plant, issued a desperate plea to also spare the fighters.
 She said they'd be willing to go to a third country to wait out the war but would never surrender to Russia because that would mean "filtration camps, prison, torture, and death."

-If nothing is done to save her husband and his men, they will “stand to the end without surrender,” she told The Associated Press on Friday as she and relatives of some of regiment members drove from Italy to Poland.
+If nothing is done to save her husband and his men, they will “stand to the end without surrender,” she told The Associated Press on Friday.

-It could takes days to learn details about the latest evacuations from the steel plant, since people escaping Mariupol typically have to pass through contested areas and many checkpoints before reaching relative safety in the Ukrainian-controlled city of Zaporizhzhia, about 140 miles (230 kilometers) to the northwest.
+U.N. officials have been tightlipped about the evacuation efforts, but it seemed likely that the latest evacuees would be taken to Zaporizhzhia, a Ukrainian-controlled city about 140 miles (230 kilometers) northwest of Mariupol where others who escaped the port city were brought.

 Some of the plant's previous evacuees spoke to the AP about the horrors of being surrounded by death in the moldy, underground bunker with little food and water, poor medical care and diminishing hope.
 Some said they felt guilty for leaving others behind.